-MAT 143 - Quantitative Literacy 2-2-0-0-3 Prerequisites: ENG 002 and MAT 003 Grade of P1 or higher, MAT 043; Corequisites: None
+MAT 143 - Quantitative Literacy 2-2-0-0-3

+Prerequisites: MAT 025; Corequisites: None

 This course is designed to engage students in complex and realistic situations involving the mathematical phenomena of quantity, change and relationship, and uncertainty through project- and activity-based assessment.
 Emphasis is placed on authentic contexts which will introduce the concepts of numeracy, proportional reasoning, dimensional analysis, rates of growth, personal finance, consumer statistics, practical probabilities, and mathematics for citizenship.
-Upon completion, students should be able to utilize quantitative information as consumers and to make personal. professional, and civic decisions by decoding, interpreting, using, and communicating quantitative information found in modern media and encountered in everyday life.
+Upon completion, students should be able to utilize quantitative information as consumers and to make personal, professional, and civic decisions by decoding, interpreting, using, and communicating quantitative information found in modern media and encountered in everyday life.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Mathematics (Quantitative) for the AA and AS degrees.
 This is a Universal General Education Transfer Component (UGETC) course in Mathematics (Quantitative) for the AA degree ONLY.

-MAT 152 - Statistical Methods I 3-2-0-0-4 Prerequisites: ENG 002 and MAT 003 Grade of P1 or higher, MAT 051; or MAT 143; Corequisites: None

-This course provides a project-based approach to introductory statistics with an emphasis on using real-world data and statistical literacy.
-Topics include descriptive statistics, correlation and regression, basic probability, discrete and continuous probability distributions, confidence intervals and hypothesis testing.
+MAT 152 - Statistical Methods I 3-2-0-0-4 Prerequisites: MAT 025; Corequisites: None regression, basic probability, discrete and continuous probability distributions, confidence intervals and hypothesis testing.
 Upon completion, students should be able to use appropriate technology to describe important characteristics of a data set, draw inferences about a population from sample data, and interpret and communicate results.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Mathematics (Quantitative) for the AA and AS degrees.
 This is a Universal General Education Transfer Component (UGETC) course in Mathematics (Quantitative) for the AA degree ONLY.